 The REMEDY® Acetabular Cup 46mm ID/54mm OD is positioned into the acetabular cavity following removal of the existing acetabular and femoral components and radical debridement.
-The device must be combined with REMEDY® Hip Spacer using REMEDY® Modular Head 46 mm.
+The device must be combined with REMEDY® Hip Spacer using REMEDY® Modular Head 46 mm when gentamicin is the most appropriate antibiotic based on the susceptibility pattern of the infecting micro-organism(s) or the REMEDY SPECTRUM® GV Hip Spacer using the REMEDY SPECTRUM® GV 46 mm Modular Head when gentamicin and vancomycin are the most appropriate antibiotic based on the susceptibility pattern of the infecting micro-organism(s).
 The device is intended for use in conjunction with systemic antimicrobial antibiotic therapy (standard treatment approach to an infection).